iascchen/SwiftCoreDataSimpleDemo/README.md

-# Step by Step Do IOS Swift CoreData Simple Demo #
+# Step by Step Do iOS Swift CoreData Simple Demo #

-This is a simple demo of access IOS core data in swift.
+This is a simple demo of access iOS core data in swift.

 Tested in Xcode6.1 (2014-10-23)